mmu-webdesign/l4-IWD-web-block/rwd-04-adding-media.md

 ```
 How you position your hero image will depend on the image you have chosen and the positioning of your heading and tag line.
 Experiment with a few images if you can.

-### Additional notes
+### Reminders

-> Before you start - Remember to keep the full size original image.
+- Before you start - Remember to keep the full size original image.
 Edit and optimise a copy.

 - Squoosh is an excellent online image optimisation tool.
 [Visit squoosh.app](https://squoosh.app) to resize and compress your images.

 - There are some more online tools to both [resize the big header image](http://www.simpleimageresizer.com/) and [compress the image](https://tinyjpg.com/) without necessarily needing Photoshop or [Figma](https://www.figma.com).

 - *Alt text* - background images do not have (or need) alt text.
 However, that means you should not *hide* anything in the image you need your user to read.

 If you haven't yet created a high quality hero image (you really should try) - you can download and use [a free hero image from Unsplash](https://unsplash.com/search/photos/hero-image).
-For the final submission we expect* your own, original images for this assignment.
+For the final submission we expect`*` your own, original images for this assignment.

 `*` There may be a few exceptions - they must always be approved by tutors.